-The Audit Committee of OP Cooperative, OP MB's parent entity, puts audit services out to tender at some five years' interval (last time in 2018 by the then Audit Committee of the Supervisory Board), on the basis of which it makes a recommendation to the Board of Directors on the auditor to be appointed.
+The Audit Committee of the Board of Directors of OP Cooperative (OP MB's parent entity) puts audit services out to tender at some seven years' interval, on the basis of which it makes a recommendation to the Board of Directors on the auditor to be appointed.
 The Board of Directors makes a proposal to the Cooperative Meeting regarding the appointment of an auditor.
+Competitive tendering of an auditor was carried out in 2022 for 2024.
 The Audit Committee of OP Cooperative's Board of Directors annually assesses the quality of the auditor's performance and ancillary services and the independence of auditors and the statement of the ancillary services.